 - Have students use the Action, Sound, Look, Time poster to identify cards to add to their projects to have the 123 Robot perform an action to celebrate completing a STEM Lab or Activity challenge.

 - Use as the basis for brain breaks and games - Print and laminate set for students to use to play a game where they act out the behaviors for select Coder cards.

 - Reinforce Key Vocabulary - Use to encourage vocabulary usage to help students learn the names and behaviors associated with each Coder card.
 Cut out the Coder cards and behavior descriptions, and have students play a game where they match the Coder card to their associated behavior.

-For more information on using posters in your classroom and to access additional VEX posters, view this article from the Knowledge Base.
+For more information on using posters in your classroom and to access additional VEX posters, view this article from the VEX Library.